-If you must enter a specific start date, you can do so in different ways:
+You can enter a specific start date in different ways:

 - Move the cursor to the center of the task bar and drag the bar to the new position. - Click the Start entry of the task in the Gantt Outline and type or select a date. - Select the task.
 On the Task/Timeline panel, select a date in the Start date field. - Select the task and choose View | Task Information on the Gantt Tools tab to open its Task Information dialog.
 Select a date in the Start field.